We can all agree that Box is an awesome piece of software. 👍

 The traditional filesystem layout is what a user learns when he/she learns using computer.
 Its hierarchy gives flexibility to arrange files and folders as per the needs of a user.
 Taking away that flexibilty from the end user in this modern age is beyond me.

 Looking for a more flexible solution?

-Consider using FileAgo as your file management solution.
+Consider using FileAgo as your file management and cloud storage solution.
 If you encounter the above situations at work, then FileAgo is for you. 😊 Also check out how FileAgo’s Waterfall permissions model is implemented, and let me know your views in the comments section.

 FileAgo's permission model is designed to work with you, and not against you